Meet YOLO26: next-gen vision AI.

 Ultralytics' key highlights from YOLO Vision 2025!

-Abirami Vina
+ABAbirami Vina

 5 min read

-The AI and computer vision community came together on September 25th for YOLO Vision 2025 (YV25), Ultralytics’ annual hybrid Vision AI event.
+The AI and computer vision community came together on September 25th for YOLO Vision 2025 (YV25), Ultralytics’ annual hybrid vision AI event.
 Hosted in London at The Pelligon and streamed worldwide, the event welcomed a diverse group of researchers, engineers, and AI enthusiasts to share ideas and learn about new innovations, such as Ultralytics YOLO26.

 Marking its fourth year, the event has continued to grow in terms of reach and impact.
 The YV25 live stream has already captured over 6,800 views, generated more than 49,000 impressions, and gathered nearly 2,000 hours of watch time.